Old Fashioned Salmon Patties

 • Keep warm in a 200°F oven for up to 30 minutes if not serving right away.

 • Don’t have time or don’t want to make your own tartar sauce?
 These salmon cakes are delicious with Caesar or Ranch salad dressing.
-You could also try my Dill Dip with Sour Cream.
+You could also try them with Dill Dip with Sour Cream.

 Sides for salmon patties